btech240/Movie_DB_Analytics/README.md

 |---------------|------|-------------|--------------|--------|--------------------|----------|---------|----------|---------|----------------|
 | Example Movie | 2023 | Jane Doe    | John Smith   | Drama  | A great film.       | 120      | 1000000 | 5000000  | 7.5     | PG-13           |
 | Another Movie | 2023 | Someone Else| Producer Name| Action | Exciting action.    | 90       | 500000  | 2000000  | 6.8     | R               |

+## FTFY Library Overview

+FTFY stands for "Fixes Text For You."
+It is a Python library that automatically fixes common encoding issues that occur when text data is mishandled.
+The main purpose of FTFY is to make sure that text data is readable and properly encoded, which is particularly useful when fetching data from external APIs where encoding inconsistencies might occur.
+Why Use FTFY?

+When dealing with text from multiple sources, you may encounter issues like:

+    Incorrect characters (e.g., Ã© instead of é).
+    Unicode replacement characters (�).
+    Garbled text due to encoding mismatches.

+FTFY solves these issues by converting the text into a human-readable format.
+How It Is Used in the Script

+In this script, FTFY is used to clean up text fields such as:

+    Movie titles
+    Overview (summary)
+    Taglines
+    Production company names
+    Genre names
+    Other text-based fields

+The script passes each of these fields through the ftfy.fix_text() function, which ensures that any encoding errors are fixed before the data is saved to the CSV file.